+FP15.1
-- FP15.1 A candidate in his or her final year of study has the right to an oral examination in any course which he or she has failed (because he or she failed to obtain a mark of 50% overall or failed to obtain a mark of 45% in the final examination) if he or she has: - (i) scored 47% or more overall in that course and - (ii) scored 45% or more in the final examination in that course. - FP15.2 A candidate must be given at least three days' (72 hours) notice of any oral examination. - FP15.3 Where possible, the external examiner will be present at an oral examination.
-If the external examiner is not able to be present, another examiner external to the course, who may be a member of staff, must be present.

-NOTE: Oral examinations may be held over a weekend.
+A candidate in his or her final year of study has the right to an oral examination in any course which he or she has failed (because he or she failed to obtain a mark of 50% overall or failed to obtain a mark of 45% in the final examination) if he or she has:

+- (i) scored 47% or more overall in that course - FP15.2 A candidate must be given at least three days' (72 hours) notice of any oral examination. - FP15.3 Where possible, the external examiner will be present at an oral examination.
+If the external examiner is not able to be present, another examiner external to the course, who may be a member of staff, must be present. - NOTE: Oral examinations may be held over a weekend.